 Prestigious British independent school North London Collegiate School (NLCS) opened in Dubai in September 2017, the brand’s first in the Middle East.

-North London Collegiate School, London, one hundred and sixty-nine-years-old this year, is consistently ranked in the top five UK schools for both GCSE and IB results.
+North London Collegiate School, London, one hundred and seventy-one years-old this year, is consistently ranked in the top five UK schools for both GCSE and IB results.

 The Dubai campus, which opened in September 2017, is the second international campus for NLCS, following NLCS Jeju, in South Korea, which opened in 2011.
 NCLS Dubai offers exclusively, and is now fully accredited with the International Baccalaureate Organisation, the IB programmes of PYP (Primary Years), MYP (Middle Years) and the IB Diploma programme.

 The Dubai school is co-educational, with mixed gender classes throughout.
 The school was initially open for students in pre-Kindergarten through to Grade 10, increasing to Grade 12 in September 2019.
-The first MYP exams will be held in 2020, and the first IB Diploma students (a cohort of 14) will take their exams in May 2020.
-This is also the year when the first DSIB school inspection will take place.
+The first MYP exams were due to be held in 2020, and the first IB Diploma students (a cohort of 14) was due to take their exams in May 2020.
+Results of the IBDP examinations - cancelled as a result of the Covid 19 pandemic, and based on predicted grades and submitted assignments - have not been released.

 Find out more about NLCS from our Experience visit report here.

-That, along with the school's reputation and stated aims, pulled in approximately 300 children from pre-KG to Grade 10 in 2017, made up of 1 Pre-KG class, 2 classes each from KG1 to Grade 4, and 1 class each from Grades 5-10.
-At the start of the 2018-19 academic year, student numbers had almost doubled to a little under 600.
+The school's reputation and stated aims pulled in approximately 300 children from pre-KG to Grade 10 in 2017, made up of 1 Pre-KG class, 2 classes each from KG1 to Grade 4, and 1 class each from Grades 5-10.
+At the start of the 2018-19 academic year, student numbers had almost doubled to a little under 600 and by the time of the school's first KHDA inspection in February 2020, this number had risen to just under 800.

 What about the curriculum?